La Carlota, Negros Occidental: Climate

-La Carlota City is politically subdivided into 14 barangays, three urban and eleven rural areas.
-The urban barangays are Barangay I, Barangay II and Barangay III, which are all situated in the city proper.
-The farthest from the city is Barangay Yubo, which is 17.9 kilometers from the urban core.
-The city's barangays are as follows:

 Demographics

 The first recorded census, conducted in 1903, pegged the population at 3,097.
 The 1995 Philippine Statistics Authority survey recorded a population of 56,414.
 Two years later, the population grew to 57,982, increasing to 62,094 in 2002.
 By then population density was 4.5 persons per hectare.
 Of the 14 barangays or villages, Barangay II has the biggest population with 9,221 and Barangay Yubo has the smallest with 1,962.

+Languages

-About 96% of the people use a local Negrense variant of Hiligaynon as their main language of communication, while the remaining 04% of the population use Cebuano.
-English, and sometimes Filipino, are generally understood and spoken by a large segment of the city's population, especially amongst the well-educated peoples.
+About 96% of the people use a local Negrense variant of Hiligaynon as their main language of communication, while the remaining 4% of the population use Cebuano.
+English and Tagalog are generally understood and spoken by a large segment of the city's population, especially amongst the well-educated peoples.